 The Hardy Boys and Nancy Drew Meet Dracula (U.S. television film).

 Count Dracula.
 British television adaptation with Louis Jourdan; perhaps the most ambitious attempt to faithfully reproduce the novel.

 Dracula.
-Universal's stylish $40 million remake on the heels of the Broadway revival, with Frank Langella repeating his role opposite Laurence Olivier as Van Helsing.
-Kate Nelligan co-stars.
+Universal's stylish $40 million remake on the heels of the Broadway revival with Frank Langella repeating his role opposite Laurence Olivier as Van Helsing.
+Kate Nelligan co-starred.

 Nosferatu: Phantom der Nacht (West Germany).
 Werner Herzog's idiosyncratic homage to Murnau, filmed in two versions, German and English (the latter considered unreleasable).
 With Klaus Kinski and Isabelle Adjani.

 Love at First Bite.
 George Hamilton stars in one of the best spoofs of the genre.